Student Support & Welfare

 The Department's policy on bullying, harassment and dignity at work can be found here.

 The University of Warwick is committed to ensuring a working and learning environment in which all staff and students are treated fairly and with dignity and respect, and where bullying and harassment are not tolerated.
-You can find the University's Dignity at Warwick policy and further information on the University's Equality, Diversity and Inclusion page.
+You can find the University's Dignity at Warwick policy and information on Report + Support .